Lundalogik/field-rpi/readme.md

-# RemoteX Raspberry Pi scripts
+# Lime Field Raspberry Pi scripts

 We use this internally to provide a basic set of configuration scripts for usual setups like info displays, kiosk applications.